jwaataja/tilde_config/README.md

 This tells tildeconfig to install the "vim" and "git" packages on the user's system using a package manager.
 But for this to work, we must first tell it what the names of the packages we want on our system are.
-For example, on Ubuntu we may want to install the "vim-pkg".
+For example, on Ubuntu we may want to install the "vim-gtk".
 To specify what the name of a package is on a given system, you can use the `def_package` command.
 ```ruby
 def_package "vim",